Client-to-server API reference

 #options.origin

-The origin to use in the link.
+The origin to use when requesting a link from a different origin.
 Must be a live mode domain.

 In test mode, Userfront does not send emails.
 Instead, the API response will contain a link attribute that can be followed directly to reset the user's password.